 Reproductive life events affect migraine without aura differently to migraine with aura.
 The onset of migraine without aura occurs after menarche suggesting that the development of the female menstrual cycle plays a role in its initiation.
 Migraine with aura is not so influenced by reproductive hormonal changes.

 Falling oestrogen, and not falling progesterone, levels are the trigger for the migraine in menstrual migraine.
 Experimental hormonal manipulation of the late luteal phase has shown that the administration of oestrogen will delay the migraine but not the menses, whereas administration of progestin will delay the period but not the migraine.
-Pre-existing migraine most often improves during pregnancy where sex hormones levels are sustained and high 1.
-However, hormonally sensitive migraine often worsens during perimenopause during a time of wide fluctuations of oestrogen 2.
-The timing of migraine often evolves, as perimenopause approaches, from one which occurs only at menses to one which occurs twice during the cycle (once at menses when the oestradiol falls and once after ovulation when the oestradiol also falls but to a lesser degree) to one which is completely erratic and unpredictable in timing.
+Some women experience migraine twice during the cycle (once just prior to menses when the oestradiol falls and once after ovulation when the oestradiol also falls but to a lesser degree).
+Pre-existing migraine often improves during pregnancy where sex hormones levels are sustained and high1.

-The risk of stroke is raised in migraine with aura and further increased with the use of the oral contraceptive pill and with smoking.
-There are no specific data about the risk of stroke with the use of HRT in migraine, and migraine is not considered a contraindication to the use of HRT.
+The risk of stroke is raised in migraine with aura and is further increased with the use of the oral contraceptive pill and with smoking.
+There are no specific data about the risk of stroke with the use of menopausal hormone therapy (MHT) in migraine, and migraine is not considered a contraindication to the use of MHT.

-The indication for HRT in postmenopausal women with migraine is not to improve the migraines but to treat the menopausal symptoms.
-Depending upon the dosage regimen and the delivery system HRT may improve migraine, worsen migraine or not have any effect on migraine.
+The indication for MHT in postmenopausal women with migraine is not to improve the migraines but to treat the menopausal symptoms.
+Depending upon the dosage regimen and the delivery system, MHT may improve migraine, worsen migraine or not have any effect on migraine.
 Acute treatment of a migraine in the perimenopause or menopause should follow the standard practice for migraine management.

-As a general rule, cyclical hormone replacement is recommended for women who are within 12 months of their last menopausal period because early institution of continuous hormone replacement may lead to breakthrough bleeding.
-However, some women are sensitive to progestin such that the progestin phase of a cyclical regimen or progestin alone may trigger migraine.
-If this is the case and when added progestin is necessary (in women with an intact uterus), one study has found that continuous combined HRT is less likely to trigger headache than a cyclical regimen especially if there is an "off hormone" phase or a low oestrogen phase.
-Although data specifically relating to migraine are lacking, the lower progestin levels obtained with the use of the levonorgestrel IUD may be an argument for using that delivery system for HRT in women who are sensitive to progestin.
+As a general rule, cyclical MHT is recommended for women who are within 12 months of their last menopausal period because early institution of continuous MHT may lead to breakthrough bleeding.
+Progesterone levels are not thought to be an important trigger for migraines in the reproductive years.
+Nevertheless, some women are sensitive to progestin such that the progestin phase of a cyclical regimen or progestin alone may trigger migraine.
+If this is the case and when added progestin is necessary (in women with an intact uterus), one study has found that continuous combined MHT is less likely to trigger headache than a cyclical regimen especially if there is an "off hormone" phase or a low oestrogen phase.
+Although data specifically relating to migraine are lacking, the lower progestin levels obtained with the use of the levonorgestrel IUD may be an argument for using that delivery system for MHT in women who are sensitive to progestin.

-Modification of HRT regimen, dose and delivery may be appropriate in women with hormonally sensitive migraine.
-Transdermal oestrogen delivery is less likely to trigger migraine than oral oestrogen delivery 4.
+Modification of MHT regimen, dose and delivery may be appropriate in women with hormonally sensitive migraine.
+Transdermal oestrogen delivery is less likely to trigger migraine than oral oestrogen delivery4.
 This form of delivery may be superior because it maintains a more stable delivery of oestrogen and avoids fluctuating serum oestradiol levels.
-Contrary to what one might expect, studies have shown that, in oestrogen-only regimens, transdermal oestrogen using the 100μg patch has a greater preventative benefit for migraineurs over the 50μg patch - again a suggestion that there is an oestrogen threshold which is beneficial for migraine prevention.
+Interestingly, studies have shown that, in oestrogen-only regimens, transdermal oestrogen using the 100μg patch has a greater preventative benefit for migraineurs over the 50μg patch - again a suggestion that there is an oestrogen threshold which is beneficial for migraine prevention.

 For further reading